Tim204/My_Shop/README.md

 The hero-slider(carousel) on the index page might feel heavy on certain devices.
 Still trying to figure out the root cause of the issue.
 Decreasing the number of images on the slide seems to lessen the problem

-**_NOTE:_**  In order to use the credit card payment system you are required to created a Braintree Sandbox account and internet connectivity whenever you try to perform a payment or else an exception will be raised.
+**_NOTE:_**  In order to use the credit card payment system you are required to create a Braintree Sandbox account and have internet connection whenever you try to perform a payment or else an exception will be raised.

 ## Live Version
 [Check out the live version of the project by clicking this link](https://myshop101.pythonanywhere.com/)